Wittem Castle

 Wittem Castle, locally known as Kasteel Wittem, lies in the village of the same name, in the province of Limburg in the Netherlands.

 Wittem Castle was first mentioned in the early 12th century as Witham and Witheim.
 It was situated in the swampy valley of the Geul stream.
-At that time it probably consisted of just a simple tower house.
+At that time, it probably consisted of just a simple tower house.

 The following successive owners of the castle were the knights of the Van Scavendriesch family and the Van Cosselaer family.

 The castle was restored and enlarged in 1611, with compensation money for the war damages, by the Van Pallant family.
-In 1639 ownership of the castle transferred to the Counts of Waldeck Pyrmont.
-In 1678 they again had to restore the damage done to the castle, this time by French troops garrisoned in Maastricht.
+In 1639, ownership of the castle transferred to the Counts of Waldeck-Pyrmont.
+In 1678, they again had to restore the damage done to the castle, this time by French troops garrisoned in Maastricht.

-In 1714 Count Ferdinand von Plettenberg became the last noble owner of the castle.
-When he came to the castle it already was in a dilapidated state.
+In 1714, Count Ferdinand von Plettenberg became the last noble owner of the castle.
+When he came to the castle, it was already in a dilapidated state.
 In 1794, after the French Revolution, the ruinous castle was taken from the count and sold to Simon Merckenbach.
 His family restored the castle to its present state and made it habitable again.

 Gallery